reyadrahman/node/README.md

 - Lambda actions receive the data in their `event` argument.
 - URL actions receive it in the body of a **POST** request.
 - In the action's server if you want to access AWS's services, use the `credentials` provided.
 See "Temporary Credentials" section for more details
-- `userPrefs` is the user's preferences
+- `context.userPrefs` is the user's preferences.
+See below for more details.

 Each action is supposed to return JSON data in the following form: